Optimal Nonparametric Inference via Deep Neural Network: Minimax Neural Network Estimation

+\end{theorem} The $O_P$ in Theorem \ref{thm:neural:estimator:rate:of:convergence:main:text} represents stochastic boundedness as defined at the end of Section \ref{sec:prelim}, which involves some fixed constant.
+The constant term in $O_P$ relies on $c$ (Assumption \ref{A0}), $\beta$ (smoothness of $f_0$), $k$ (auxiliary integer related to $\beta$), $F$ (radius of function space), and $d$ (dimension of the design point), and is free of $n,T,L$.
+We ignore the constant term as the focus of this paper is to investigate the impact of $T,L$ (network architecture) and $n$ (sample size) on the minimax rate.
+Moreover, the choice $T\asymp n^{\frac{d}{2\beta+d}}$ would be satisfied if $T=c_0n^{\frac{d}{2\beta+d}}$ for some fixed constant $c_0>0$.

-Proof of Theorem \ref{thm:neural:estimator:rate:of:convergence:main:text} relies on an explicitly constructed network estimator based on tensor product B-splines; see Section \ref{sec:basis:approximation}.
-The minimax risk bound in (\ref{thm1:risk:bound}) consists of three components ${T^{-\frac{2\beta}{d}}}, n^{-1}T, 2^{-\frac{L}{d+k}}T^2$ corresponding to the bias, variance and approximation error of the constructed network.
+Proof of Theorem \ref{thm:neural:estimator:rate:of:convergence:main:text} relies on an explicitly constructed network estimator based on tensor product B-splines of order $k$, where $k\geq \max(\beta, 2)$ is the constant specified in condition of Theorem \ref{thm:neural:estimator:rate:of:convergence:main:text}.
+The minimax risk bound in (\ref{thm1:risk:bound}) consists of three components ${T^{-\frac{2\beta}{d}}}, n^{-1}T, 4^{-\frac{L}{d+k}}T^2$ corresponding to the bias, variance and approximation error of the constructed network.
 The optimal risk bound is achieved through balancing the three terms.
 The approximation error of the constructed network decreases exponentially along with $L$.
-Networks constructed based on other methods such as local Taylor approximations (\cite{y17}, \cite{y18} and \cite{s17} have similar approximation performance.
+Networks constructed based on other methods such as local Taylor approximations (\cite{y17}, \cite{y18} and \cite{s19} have similar approximation performance.
 However, their statistical properties are more challenging to deal with due to the unbalanced eigenvalues of the corresponding basis matrix.
-In contrast, the eigenvalues of the tensor product B-spline basis matrix are known to have balanced orders, e.g., see \cite{h98}, which plays an important role in deriving the risk bounds.
-Also notice that the risk bounds will blow out when $L$ is fixed, which partially explains the superior performance of deep networks compared with shallow ones; see \cite{es16}.
+In contrast, the eigenvalues of the tensor product B-spline basis matrix are known to have balanced orders, e.g., see \cite{d78}, which plays an important role in deriving the risk bound.
+Also notice that the risk bound will blow out when $L$ is fixed, which partially explains the superior performance of deep networks compared with shallow ones; see \cite{es16}.